Lily’s Kitchen Vegan Rainbow Stew & Burrito Bowl

-We want to fully support plant-based feeding in dogs in the UK, so we are so pleased that a big UK based company like Lily’s Kitchen has just brought out a vegan range that is affordable for UK dog owners – Vegan Rainbow Stew.
+We want to fully support plant-based feeding in dogs in the UK, so we are so pleased that in November 2020, a big UK based company like Lily’s Kitchen brought out a vegan range that is affordable for UK dog owners – Vegan Rainbow Stew.

 Benevo’s dog and cat vegan food is also described as complete which is impossible as dogs and cats have such vastly different nutritional requirements so the word ‘complete’ is just used as a positive marketing term.